Vladislav Bogićević: International

-On the international scene, Bogićević appeared in 23 matches for Yugoslavia, scoring a total of two goals, and representing his country at the 1974 FIFA World Cup.
+On the international scene, Bogićević appeared in 23 matches for Yugoslavia, scored two goals, and represented his country at the 1974 FIFA World Cup.

-Euro 72 qualifying
+1972 Euros qualifying

 Bogićević made his debut on 9 May 1971 versus East Germany.
 Looking to protect the 0–2 away lead, head coach Vujadin Boškov brought the 21-year-old as a second-half substitute for Brane Oblak.
-By the end Yugoslavia conceded a goal, but still managed to hold on for important 1–2 away win in front of 94,876 fans in Leipzig.
+By the end Yugoslavia, had conceded a goal, but still managed to hold on for important 1–2 win in front of 94,876 fans in Leipzig.

-Short substitute appearance was Bogićević's only action of the entire qualifying cycle.
-Yugoslavia finished the qualifying group on top, but lost to Soviet Union in the second qualifying round and thus failed to clinch a spot for the final tournament in Belgium.
+A short substitute appearance was Bogićević's only action for the entire qualifying cycle.
+Yugoslavia finished the qualifying group on top, but lost to the Soviet Union in the second qualifying round and thus failed to clinch a spot for the final tournament in Belgium.

 It would be year and a half before Bogićević got another chance with the national team.
 On 20 September 1972, in preparation for the start of 1974 World Cup qualifying, Yugoslavia played a friendly with Italy in Turin.
-Head coach Boskov who stayed on for another qualifying cycle despite a failure in the previous one gave Bogićević another substitute appearance – this time for Petar Krivokuća.
+Head coach Boskov, who stayed on for another qualifying cycle despite a failure in the previous one, gave Bogićević another substitute appearance – this time for Petar Krivokuća.

 1974 World Cup qualifying

 Bogićević didn't feature in the first two matches of Yugoslavia's qualifying campaign during the fall of 1972.

 However, he finally got a starting opportunity on 9 May 1973 in a friendly versus West Germany in Munich as well as four days later versus Poland in Warsaw.
-Couple of months later he was a starter in another friendly versus Hungary in Belgrade.
+A couple of months later, he was a starter in another friendly versus Hungary in Belgrade.

-As the qualifying resumed on 21 October 1973 with a clash versus Spain in Zagreb, Bogićević reached another milestone – his first competitive start in the national team.
-It was a sign of Boškov's new-found trust in Bogićević that the coach chose such a big occasion for the youngster's competitive starting debut.
-Yugoslavia drew 0–0 with the group favourites and the disappointing draw spelled the end of Boškov's time with the national team as he got replaced by a cumbersome 5-man coaching commission consisting of Miljan Miljanić, Milan Ribar, Sulejman Rebac, Tomislav Ivić, and Milovan Ćirić.
-In the remaining qualifier, Yugoslavia was thus looking at the prospect of having to win away in Greece by a two-goal margin to retain any hopes of qualifying.
-Bogićević didn't get a single minute in the nerve-wracking match that Yugoslavia won 2-4 thus getting its two-goal margin through a goal by Stanislav Karasi deep into injury time.
+When qualifying resumed on 21 October 1973 with a clash versus Spain in Zagreb, Bogićević reached another milestone – his first competitive start for the national team.
+Yugoslavia drew 0–0 with the group favourites and the disappointing draw spelled the end of Boškov's time with the national team.
+He was replaced by a 5-man coaching commission consisting of Miljan Miljanić, Milan Ribar, Sulejman Rebac, Tomislav Ivić, and Milovan Ćirić.
+Bogićević did not play in the remaining qualifier, a nerve-wracking match that Yugoslavia won 4-2, getting the two-goal margin necessary to avoid elimination from qualifying.

 Due to finishing the group stage level on points and goal difference, Yugoslavia and Spain were ordered to contest a single-match playoff at a neutral venue with the winner going to the final tournament.
-Bogicevic played the full ninety in the epic showdown in Frankfurt that was decided by Josip Katalinski's scrambled goal.
+Bogicevic played the entire game in Frankfurt.